dark00shadow/Space-Game/README.md

 github link: https://github.com/dark00shadow/Space-Game

 # How to install
-click on the release then click on windows exe, linux exe(and maybe macos exe)
+click on the release then click on windows exe, linux exe(and maybe macos exe) then when thats installed then extract the files inside

 # How to play
-After you installed it if your on windows go to the exe folder then open `Game.exe`, if your on macos or linux then first make sure you got python then go to the place where you use pip install(termial) then do command `pip install -r install.txt`(make sure the termial is open in the folder for `Space Jam 001 game`) then open(aka run) Game.py
+after you installed it, if your on windows run "Game.exe" if your on linux run "Game" if your on mac run "Game"

 Controls are `w for up, s for down, a for left, d for right`